Father Goose (film): Plot

 While the Royal Australian Navy evacuates Salamaua, Papua New Guinea, in February 1942 ahead of a Japanese invasion, Commander Frank Houghton coerces an old friend, American beachcomber Walter Eckland, into becoming a coast watcher for the Allies.
-Houghton escorts Eckland to deserted Matalava Island to watch for Japanese airplanes.
+When the misanthropic Eckland initially refuses to involve himself in the war, Houghton orders Eckland's cabin cruiser confiscated.
+Rather than lose the boat, Eckland reluctantly agrees to go to the island, not intending to stay.
+Houghton's ship escorts Eckland to deserted Matalava Island to watch for Japanese airplanes.
 To motivate the alcoholic Eckland, Houghton has his crew hide bottles of Scotch whisky around the island, rewarding each confirmed aircraft sighting with directions to one.
-To ensure Eckland stays put, Houghton has his own ship "accidentally" knock a hole in Eckland's cabin cruiser while departing, leaving him only a utility dinghy to get around in.
+To ensure that Eckland stays put, Houghton has his ship "accidentally" knock a hole in his cabin cruiser while departing, leaving him only a utility dinghy to get around in.

-As encircling Japanese forces threaten another nearby coast watcher, Houghton entices Eckland to use the small motorized dinghy to make the dangerous journey to rescue his replacement.
-In return, Eckland extorts the location of all the hidden whisky.
-Upon arrival, he encounters Frenchwoman Catherine Freneau and seven schoolgirls under her care left stranded there after escaping from Rabaul, but no coast watcher; he had been killed in an air raid and buried by Freneau.
+As encircling Japanese forces threaten another nearby coast watcher, Houghton entices Eckland over the radio to use the small motorized dinghy on open sea to rescue his replacement.
+In return, Eckland extorts the location of all hidden whisky.
+Upon arrival, he encounters Frenchwoman Catherine Freneau and seven schoolgirls (British, French, and Australian) under her care, left stranded after escaping from Rabaul.
+The coast watcher, killed in an air raid, had been buried by Freneau.
 Eckland reluctantly takes the troop back to Matalava.